Have you ever whispered, “Help me believe, Lord! Help me have more faith!”?

 - Pinpoint any experiences in your life that might have triggered such uncertainty.

 - What would it take for you to put aside your doubts and fears and “just believe”?

 I look forward to reading your comments, and I’ll only jump in when needed.
-Next week we’ll Embrace Faith with both arms.
+In the next chapter we’ll Embrace Faith with both arms.
 Until then, bless you for opening God’s Word with me!